kovaccc/SoundBoardApp/README.md

 An application that allows you to broadcast the sounds of different people

 ## About
-Android project is SoundPool class that manages and plays audio resources for applications.
+Android project is using SoundPool class that manages and plays audio resources for applications.

 ## Features
 The android app lets you: